 - Depending on your area, you can have a large tank or two put in and filled only once a year.
 I’ll have an outdoor summer kitchen and use the wood stove in winter.

-- Power source (if you choose) – If I didn’t need the internet to work or communicate with my children, I would be happy with no power.
+- Power source (if you choose): If I didn’t need the internet to work or communicate with my children, I would be happy without power.
 These are necessities for me.

 - Cast iron cookware – It’s easy to maintain, can be used on any heat source, including open fire, and lasts for generations.

 - I have a few of my grandmother’s pieces.
 Cast iron treasures can be found at yard sales, estate sales, and flea markets.
 I recently found a $40 pot in a flea market for $5!
-A little loving care and it’s like new.
+With a little loving care, it’s like new.

-- A laundromat is an option.
-The cost of fuel and proximity to town has to be considered.
-At $4 a load and another $1.50 to dry, this can get expensive fast.
+- Clothing—If you have a large enough solar power system, you can run a washing machine on bright days without straining the power supply.
+A laundromat is an option.
+The cost of fuel and proximity to town have to be considered.
+This can get expensive fast at $4 a load and another $1.50 to dry.

-- Clothing gets worn at least twice unless they’re heavily soiled.
+- Clothing gets worn at least twice unless it’s heavily soiled.
 Having plenty of clothing makes life a little easier.

 - Underwear is easily washed out by hand.

 - Know your climate.
-Being from the deep south, my “coat” is like a sweater here.
+Being from the Deep South, my “coat” was like a sweater in Idaho.

-- My daughter-in-law gave me one of her ski jackets and it’s been a blessing!
+- My daughter-in-law gave me one of her ski jackets, which was a blessing!

-- Layering is new to me, but I’ve learned the importance and necessity of it.
+- Layering was new to me, but I quickly learned the importance and necessity of it.

 - Proper footwear – Coming from the South, we didn’t have warm boots or socks.
 Your climate will dictate what type of clothing you need.
 I suggest talking to locals to help you determine exactly what works best in your climate.